ron-from-nl/DataCenterManager/README.md

 DCMPoller:    Multithreaded Network Poller responsible for collecting all datacenter server resource health stats
 DCMClient:    Client interface (frontend) similar to visible frontend of DCMDesktop connecting to DCMServer over RMI
 DCMCommander: Multithreaded (just like DCMPoller) mass server script execution SSH connected with Terminal automator

-Have a look at the following website for more information: https://sites.google.com/site/ronuitzaandam/home

 You'll find the necessary libraries in the "libs" directory